ElmerLastdrager/spin-build/README.md

 ## Usage

 The easiest method to start compiling SPIN is to run:
-> ./make-release.sh
+> ./scripts/make.sh release

 This does not use caching by default.
 If you want to compile multiple times and have some disk space to spare (8-10GB), use
-> ./make-release.sh cache
+> ./scripts/make.sh release cache

 If you want to remove the cached volumes, you can run
-> ./make-release.sh clean
+> ./scripts/make.sh release clean

 The output images will be put in a bin/ subdirectory of the current working directory.